What is Drug Possession?

 Therefore, even if you intend on accepting responsibility for this type of offence, it is worthwhile to explore your options and consider all the possible penalties.
 Often, good representation can result in no criminal record.
 Furthermore, a community-based sentence may be obtained even where the Crown is seeking jail time.

 Rest assured, our lawyers will work hard to defend you so that you are not saddled with the consequences of a criminal conviction for drug possession.
 In fact, we can canvass a range of sentencing options with the Prosecutors that will either leave you with no criminal record or impose minimal restrictions on your liberty after sentencing.
-To learn more about potential non-criminal resolutions, please visit our Resolutions page, or read our FAQ on resolutions and other sentencing options.
+To learn more about potential non-criminal resolutions, please visit our FAQ on resolutions and other sentencing options.

-What are the best defences to drug possession charges in Surrey?
+What are the best defences to drug possession charges in Saskatchewan?

 Some of the most common defences for drug charges include: